wise-team/steem-wise-core/README.md

 - a **delegator** — a person who allows someone to use his/her vote by specific criteria.
 - a **voter** — a person who votes on behalf of a delegator

 ### Blockchain transactions

 For safe and reliable communication WISE simply puts all operations on Steem blockchain.
 It is done using **custom_json** operation.
 Syntax and allowed operations are defined in **/protocol/versions/[vX]** dirs.
 Definitions are written in Typescript and then converted into json-schema.

 ## More resources on voting in Steem

 - [steemit.com/steem/@dantheman/curation-rewards-and-voting-incentive](https://steemit.com/steem/@dantheman/curation-rewards-and-voting-incentive)
 - [steemit.com/utopian-io/@nationalpark/how-to-maximize-steem-voting-rewards](https://steemit.com/utopian-io/@nationalpark/how-to-maximize-steem-voting-rewards)
 - [steemit.com/steem/@abit/new-curation-reward-algorithm-huge-penalty-to-early-voters](https://steemit.com/steem/@abit/new-curation-reward-algorithm-huge-penalty-to-early-voters)

+## Like the project?
+Let @noisy-witness become your favourite witness!

+If you use & appreciate our software — you can easily support us.
+Just cast a vote for "noisy-witness" on your steem account.
+You can do it here: [https://steemit.com/~witnesses](https://steemit.com/~witnesses).

 ## Thank you